 Try taking several short walks during the day to meet your daily activity goal.

 A pedometer is a small device that keeps track of how many steps you take.
 You can clip it to your belt (or a strap on your arm or leg) and go about your daily routine.
+"Smartphones" now also have apps to record your walking.
 At the end of the day, the pedometer shows the total number of steps you took.
 Use a pedometer to set daily goals for yourself.
 For instance, if you walk 4,000 steps a day, try adding 200 more steps each day.
 Aim for a goal of 7,500.
 With every step, you’re doing a little more to help your body use insulin.

 Resistance exercise (also called strength training), makes muscles stronger.
 It also helps muscles use insulin better.
 Ask your healthcare provider whether this type of exercise is right for you.
 If it is, your healthcare provider can help you work it in to your activity plan.

 Being active may cause blood sugar to drop faster than usual.
 This is especially true if you take medicine to manage your blood sugar.
 But there are things you can do to help reduce the risk of accidental lows.
 Keep these tips in mind:

 Always carry identification when you exercise outside your home.
 Carry a cell phone to use in case of emergency.

 If you can, include friends and family in your activities.